This article contains the following sections:

 Creating and then tracking your key metrics puts you in control.
 Monitoring and reacting to your evolving data ensures you make the right decisions at the right time.

-On your metric journey:
+On your metric journey, you will:

 - Discover the metrics you should track.